 Born and raised in NY, Rabbi Goldberg spent two years in Jerusalem, studying at the Yeshiva Yagdil Torah.
 He went on to receive his BA and MA in Talmudic studies from Beth Medrash Govoha in Lakewood, NJ.
 Before founding the RJX in 2004, Rabbi Goldberg had been involved in Jewish education in Twin Rivers and Margate, NJ.
 He enjoys discussing Torah, football (as a long suffering Miami Dolphins fan, Rabbi Goldberg hopes to see a Dolphin super bowl win before he has great grandchildren) and urban culture – not necessarily in that order – with Jewish students.
 Rabbi Goldberg’s infamous cholent he makes every Shabbat is currently being experimented with by Al Gore as alternative green energy source.
-He and his wife Estie reside in Lakewood, together with their rambunctious children.
+He and his wife Estie reside in Lakewood, together with their children.

-Shlomo and Yehudis Cohen
+Rabbi Shlomo and Yehudis Cohen

 Rabbi Shlomo hails from Toronto, Ontario, Canada.
 He earned his Rabbinic ordination at the Jerusalem Kollel from Rabbi Yitzchok Berkovitz.

 As someone who has visited 15 different countries, Rabbi Shlomo is an avid hiker and traveler and also a good tennis match.
 He spent over 6 months volunteering in Belarus and really misses speaking Russian.

 Rabbi Shlomo’s enthusiastic personality attracts people to what he really loves; Life and learning.